Skip to content

 Does Sophos Connect support provisioning files on macOS?

-Why must a profile be re-imported after changes?
+Why must a profile be imported again after changes?

-The profile contains connection details such as gateway, certificate reference, DNS information, or VPN configuration.
-If these values have been changed on the firewall, an old profile still uses the old status.
+The profile contains connection details such as the gateway, certificate reference, DNS information or VPN configuration.
+If these values change on the firewall, an old profile continues to use the previous settings.

 What is important for SFOS 22 MR1?

-Before an upgrade to SFOS 22.0 MR1 or newer, it must be checked whether Legacy Remote Access IPsec is still present.
-This legacy blocks the upgrade and should be migrated or removed beforehand.
+Before upgrading to SFOS 22.0 MR1 or later, check whether Legacy Remote Access IPsec is still present.
+This legacy configuration blocks the upgrade and should be migrated or removed first.